akshell/docs/ref/core/db.rst

 The two main caveats of representing relations as tables are:

 * table rows are ordered but relation tuples are not; and
-* a table could have duplicate rows but relation tuples are unique.
+* a table can have duplicate rows but relation tuples are unique.

 A relation should be considered as a set of statements about some subject.
 In the example these statements are "Bob's written 'Hello,